Main contents start here

 The second "arrow" is "flexible fiscal policy".
 An emergency economic stimulus package with a scale of approximately 10 trillion yen was developed.

 The third "arrow" is "growth strategy that promotes private investment".
 Efforts are being made in growth strategies such as encouraging investments by private corporations based on the easing of regulations.

 Amidst these initiatives, the Japanese economy has continued to show signs of moderate recovery, with profits of companies at high levels.
 However, due to factors like the slowdown in the Chinese economy, and a lull in global demand for information-related goods, weakness has been evident in some areas of export and production since the second half of 2018.
 On the other hand, the increasing trend in domestic demand has been maintained, supported by factors like improvement in the employment and income environment, and high company profits.
 In the year 2020, Japan's economy was hit by an unprecedented economic slowdown due to the global COVID-19 pandemic.
-Although Japan is working to resume and expand its economic activities while putting in place measures to combat infection, there is still a great deal of concern about disease at home and abroad, and the future remains extremely uncertain.
+In 2021, economic activities in Japan were intermittently restrained to prevent the spread of infection.
+Although the economy was in the recovery phase, the pace was slow.

 Japan's industrial structure has undergone a major transformation since the end of World War II.
 The chronological changes in the industrial structure during this period by industry share of employed persons and GDP show that shares in the primary industry in particular have fallen dramatically since 1970, when Japan experienced rapid economic growth.
 During the 1980s, the secondary industry's share of employed persons and GDP also began to decline gradually.
 On the other hand, the tertiary industry's share of them have risen consistently.